Chris Hohn

 Sir Christopher Anthony Hohn KCMG (born October 1966) is a British billionaire hedge fund manager.
+As of 2025, he is worth $11.2 billion.

-In 2003, Hohn established The Children's Investment Fund Management (TCI), a prominent value-based hedge fund.
-Profits generated by the fund were initially proportionately allocated to The Children's Investment Fund Foundation, a registered charity in England and Wales that focuses on improving the lives of children living in poverty in developing countries.
+In 2003, Hohn established The Children's Investment Fund Management (TCI), a value-based hedge fund.
+Profits generated by the fund were initially proportionately allocated to The Children's Investment Fund Foundation, a registered charity in England and Wales.

+After a 2025 watchdog report indicated that between 2014 and 2023, Hohn had sent $553 million to U.S. political and environmental advocacy organizations, Hohn's foundation announced that it would stop giving money to U.S.-based groups, citing uncertainty about the U.S. policy environment governing foreign funding.
+He has been one of the largest funders of Extinction Rebellion, whose U.S. affiliate has called for "rebellion against the U.S. government for its criminal inaction on the ecological crisis."
+Hohn has also been a major donor to the Arabella Advisors network via the New Venture Fund and Windward Fund.

 He is known as an activist investor.

-As of 2014, he had given over $4.5 billion to The Children's Investment Fund Foundation.
-Hohn is worth $5 billion according to the Forbes billionaires list in 2020, an increase of $1.9 billion from 2019.
-In 2019, Forbes put Hohn in the list of the world's most generous philanthropists outside of the US.
-In recent years, Hohn has become an outspoken advocate of urgent action on the climate crisis, and a prolific contributor to the cause.
+He is an outspoken advocate of urgent action on climate change.

 Early life

-Christopher Anthony Hohn was born in October 1966 in Addlestone, Surrey.
+Christopher Anthony Hohn was born in October 1966 in Addlestone, Surrey, United Kingdom.
 His father Paul was a Jamaican-born car mechanic of European descent who moved to Britain in 1960, and his mother was a legal secretary from East Sussex.

-He was a pupil at St Paul's County Secondary School in Addlestone between 1979 and 1983 gaining 13 O Levels; he then attended the University of Southampton from which he graduated in 1988 with first-class honours in accounting and business economics.
+He was a pupil at St Paul's County Secondary School in Addlestone between 1979 and 1983, gaining 13 O Levels.
+He then attended the University of Southampton, from which he graduated in 1988 with first-class honours in accounting and business economics.
+He then briefly worked for Coopers & Lybrand to help cover his impending student loan repayments.
 While at Southampton, a tutor advised him to apply for Harvard Business School, where he completed the Master of Business Administration course.
 He graduated in 1993 as a Baker Scholar, meaning he was among the top five percent of all graduates.